Investing app Stash raises $65M, launches banking and ‘stock-back’ rewards with Green Dot

 From what we understand, the round was led by a private institutional investor and includes 40 percent existing and 60 percent returning investors.
 Previous backers in addition to Breyer include Union Square Ventures, Coatue Management, Entree, Goodwater and Valar.
 “We’re really excited and proud to be working with this incredible group of VCs,” the spokesperson noted.

 The Green Dot-powered banking service comes with the core features that will sound familiar to those who have used or looked at next-generation banking services before.
-It will include a debit-card based account, no overdraft or monthly maintenance fees, access to a network of ATMs that can be used for free, direct deposit services, as well as “personal guidance” for their financial planning activities, from saving to investing.
+It will include a debit card-based account, no overdraft or monthly maintenance fees, access to a network of ATMs that can be used for free and direct deposit services, as well as “personal guidance” for their financial planning activities, from saving to investing.

-Stash is part of a wave of fintech startups — others include the likes of Robinhood, Acorns, YieldStreet, Revolut, and many others — that have tapped into the popularity of apps and the advent of new financial services technology to democratise how individuals can save, spend, invest, borrow and lend money, moving many of those operations and transactions out of the hands of the big incumbent players who used to control them.
+Stash is part of a wave of fintech startups — others include the likes of Robinhood, Acorns, YieldStreet, Revolut and many others — that have tapped into the popularity of apps and the advent of new financial services technology to democratise how individuals can save, spend, invest, borrow and lend money, moving many of those operations and transactions out of the hands of the big incumbent players who used to control them.

-The average age of a Stash user is 29 and average income is under $50,000 per year, and tying in transactions made using Stash’s banking service — by way of reward points that are being picked up incidentally — will make it even more seamless for these users to take some of their money and invest with it, while at the same time demystifying some of the process and making it more likely that those users will choose to invest even more down the line.
+The average age of a Stash user is 29 and average income is less than $50,000 per year, and tying in transactions made using Stash’s banking service — by way of reward points that are being picked up incidentally — will make it even more seamless for these users to take some of their money and invest with it, while at the same time demystifying some of the process and making it more likely that those users will choose to invest even more down the line.

 The idea of tying investments to what you are actually purchasing is a clever one.
-For a startup whose user base includes no-nonsense professionals from fields like teaching, nursing, and retail, this is the embodiment of putting your money where your mouth is — literally speaking, since the investments can include things like shares in Chipotle each time you buy food there; and T-Mobile every time you pay your phone bill for all the talking you do.
+For a startup whose user base includes no-nonsense professionals from fields like teaching, nursing and retail, this is the embodiment of putting your money where your mouth is — literally speaking, as the investments can include things like shares in Chipotle each time you buy food there, and T-Mobile every time you pay your phone bill for all the talking you do.

 Stash is layering the stock incentive with what sounds like an interesting tie-in with rewards and loyalty services as well, with discounts on goods as high as five percent in some cases.

 “80% of Americans are living paycheck-to-paycheck.
-Stock-Back is our way of utilizing STASH’s smart, patent-pending technology to help people build better financial habits and invest in their future,” said cofounder and president, Ed Robinson, in a statement.
+Stock-Back is our way of utilizing STASH’s smart, patent-pending technology to help people build better financial habits and invest in their future,” said co-founder and president, Ed Robinson, in a statement.
 “Our ability to give customers the opportunity to save and build portfolios that mirror their spending behavior and preferences is incredibly powerful.”